On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 • Contribution as part of the digital transformation of the healthcare sector by integrating electronic product inserts with electronic medical records, etc.

-Collaboration on e-labeling in the Asian region
+Collaboration on e-labeling in Asian region

 • Discussed the establishment of a common e-labeling platform for the Asian region